OCTC participates in the Stafford Direct Lending Program. This program offers student

 paid while you are in school, leading to lower debt levels.

-Student loans offer students money that must be paid back.
+Student loans are funds that must be paid back.
 Loans can only be packaged up to the yearly maximum limits or up to the school's cost of attendance, whichever is lower.
 Students must be enrolled in at least 6 credit hours per semester to be loan eligible.
-All students are required to complete the first two steps listed below; step three is optional but strongly encouraged.
+All students must complete the first two steps listed below; step three is optional but strongly encouraged.

 1. Complete Entrance Counseling

 2. Complete Master Promissory Note